jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

-## Use source control
+## Put everything under version control

+Version control is like today's version of the lab notebook: a record of everything tried.
 Version control both code and data.
 This way every experiment is repeatable:  every experiment is uniquely identified by a [SHA](http://git-scm.com/book/ch6-1.html#A-SHORT-NOTE-ABOUT-SHA-1) indicating a specific version of the code and data.
 If you're using a database, [get your database under version control](http://blog.codinghorror.com/get-your-database-under-version-control/).